You’d love to get more speed out of your PC, but don’t have a ton of time to spend. Some of the most important speed benefits,

 instead of eye candy.

-How to Increase Windows 10 Performance and Make It Feel Faster It's not hard to make Windows 10 faster.
+14 Ways to Make Windows 10 Faster and Improve Performance It's not hard to make Windows 10 faster.
 Here are several methods to improve the speed and performance of Windows 10.

 To do so, type